 ||Mouth Irritations - Whether it is teeth that do not line up perfectly, or another dental issue occurring in your mouth, you could end up grinding your teeth together at night to deal with the irritation.

 ||Allergies or Colds - If you are uncomfortable from allergies or a cold, you might grind your teeth at night to deal with the discomfort.

 All too often, many assume that a dental appointment is not needed because there are no real dental issues going on at the moment.
 Contrary to popular belief, your dentist is there for more than knocked out teeth and toothaches.
 The right dentist can help with proper preventive care to help keep your mouth healthy and to help prevent more serious issues from occurring.

 Every 6 Months

-At the very least, you should be visiting Dr. Travis Coulter and Dr. Elizabeth Coulter every 6 months.
+At the very least, you should be visiting Dr. Travis Coulter and our team every 6 months.
 This allows them to fully inspect your teeth and gums to ensure that there are no issues that you are not aware of yet.
 When you let conditions with your teeth get out of hand, the resolution can be rather invasive.
 By keeping your twice yearly appointments, you can keep your mouth healthy and your pain to a minimum.
 [Read more...]

 Happy "Tooth" Thousand Fourteen!